 (b) notify the employer and the employee concerned of the decision.

-[Section 67 inserted by No. 68 of 2004 s.
+[Section 67 inserted: No. 68 of 2004 s.
 64.]

 67A.
 Employer may establish committee

 An employer at a mine may, on the employer’s own initiative and in accordance with the prescribed requirements, establish a safety and health committee for the mine if —